Steven D. Hanson, Associate Provost and Dean

 Michigan State University (MSU) conducts education, research, and outreach and engagement on the East Lansing campus and in countries all over the world.
 The university’s international work is coordinated and facilitated by the Office of International Studies and Programs (ISP).
 The wide array of activities and programs gives students, faculty and staff at MSU many ways to explore global issues and gain global experience and knowledge.
 Faculty members in virtually every discipline conduct international research to enhance MSU’s courses.

 ISP has geographic and thematic units located at the East Lansing campus.
 They include the African Studies Center, Asian Studies Center, Canadian Studies Center, Global Center for Food Systems Innovation, Center for Gender in Global Context, Center for Latin American and Caribbean Studies, and the Center for European, Russian and Eurasian Studies.
 Through its colleges, MSU offers area-specific focuses in African Studies, Asian Studies, Latin American and Caribbean Studies, Russian and East European Studies, Western European Studies, and Muslim Studies.
-Three of these centers are designated as national resource and language resource centers through the U.S. Department of Education Title VI program.
+Two of these centers are designated as national resource and language resource centers through the U.S. Department of Education Title VI program.

 ISP also administers The MasterCard Foundation Scholars Program at MSU.
 This prestigious scholarship provides talented young people from economically disadvantaged communities in Sub-Saharan Africa with access to quality education, training, and job experience.
 Scholars participate in four-year undergraduate and two-year graduate programs and a customized leadership training program offered by ISP.